je-nunez/long-term-care-houses_in_Toronto/README.md

 # Example

-This is an example of the plot using the libraries above in R:
+This is an example of the plot with the telephone numbers of the City-operated Long-Term-Care houses using the libraries above in R:

 ![Telephone numbers and locations of the City-operated Long-Term-Care Houses in Toronto](/phone_numbers_long_term_care_houses.png?raw=true "Telephone numbers and locations of the City-operated Long-Term-Care Houses in Toronto").